-If you have connected devices to the projector via a network, you can select to project an image from up to 50 of those devices using the projector control toolbar.
-You can select the image source from computers that are running EasyMP Multi PC Projection, and smartphones or tablets that are running Epson iProjection.
+You can project an image from up to 50 devices connected to the projector via a network.
+You can select the image source from computers running EasyMP Multi PC Projection, and smartphones or tablets running Epson iProjection.

-- Select the □ icon on the projector control toolbar.
+1. Select the Source Select icon on the projector control toolbar.

 An image source list appears.

-- 2. Select the Participant List option.
+2. Select Participant List.

 You see a list of available devices.
+The icon next to a user name indicates the currently selected source.